ShadowLordAlpha/TWL/README.md

 [x] Allow use with LWJGL 3

-[x] Fix all examples ... mostly ... they don't crash on start up but some are still a bit bugged
+[x] Fix all examples ... mostly ... they don't crash on start up but some are still a bit bugged ... when switching the window

 [x] Fix the test that broke when formatting and removing unneeded imports ... mostly done just need to fix some character sets and will be done